C1 esterase inhibitor, human (Injection)

 - Throw away the vial after you have used it, even if there is medicine left in it.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine, containers, and other supplies.
 Throw away old medicine after the expiration date has passed.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of blood clots.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a history of blood clots.

 - This medicine is made from donated human blood.
-The risk of getting a virus from medicines made from human blood is low.
+Blood banks test all donated blood for HIV, hepatitis, and West Nile Virus.
+The risk that you will get a virus from this medicine is low.
 Talk to your doctor if you have concerns about this.